dev4v/particle-jet-super-resolution/README.md

 Training Observations

-During later training epochs, the discriminator loss decreased significantly while the generator continued improving.
-This behavior is common in GAN training and indicates that the generator is producing increasingly realistic outputs.
+During training of the SRGAN for 200 epochs,  discriminator loss  consistently reached zero, indicating it became very confident in distinguishing generated images from real ones.
+The generator loss ranged from ~0.05 to 0.07, showing gradual adjustment as it learned to improve image details.